ryder7223/Minesweeper-Tools/README.md

 - A python program to tell you where the bombs are
 - A port of it for C

-Click [here](https://github.com/ryder7223/Minesweeper-Tools/blob/main/build.md) for instructinos on how to build it yourself.
+Click [here](https://github.com/ryder7223/Minesweeper-Tools/blob/main/build.md) for instructions on how to build it yourself.